AaronYang233/tacotron2-chinese/README.md

 ## Method 2

-[FFmpeg official website]（ https://ffmpeg.org/ ）Find the corresponding system version to download.
+[FFmpeg official website](https://ffmpeg.org/) Find the corresponding system version to download.

 Extract the compressed file to any directory.